Early Childhood

 Teen Connected Learning

 The Teen Connected Learning program begins each year with the vision of helping young people read, create, and discover.
-Customized in 2021 to be developmentally appropriate and resonant for teens while observing COVID protocols, the library offered a “choose your own adventure” style so that teens could choose from several learning tracks and mix and match engaging summer learning activities within those tracks.
-The activities were developed with an eye toward the library’s broader learning outcome goals for teens including 21st Century Skills, Social and Emotional Development, and College and Career Readiness.
+Customized to be developmentally appropriate and resonant for teens, the library offers a “choose your own adventure” style so that teens could choose from several learning tracks and mix and match engaging summer learning activities within those tracks.
+The activities are developed with an eye toward the library’s broader learning outcome goals for teens including 21st Century Skills, Social and Emotional Development, and College and Career Readiness.

 Your Support Builds a Stronger Community